SimonaPacheliyska/Football-Manage-System/README.md

-Final project for the course Object-oriented programming
+Final project for the course Object-oriented programming taught in FMI